SLIM Tools

 Learn More

-For more detailed information about SLIM CLI, visit the GitHub repository.
+For more detailed information about SLIM CLI, including MCP setup and migration guides, visit the GitHub repository.